 Half Crown Club – meets every Wednesday afternoon, come hell or high water!
 OK, we don't always sail, but if the weather is 'orrible we drink lots of tea and swap war stories.
 Sailing needn't necessarily be about competitive racing, so it's good sometimes just to get out and muck about on the water with like minded people.
 So what's with the 'half crown' business then?
 Well, if you are old enough to remember one then you are one of us.
 Seriously though, anybody who is free to come out and play on a Wednesday afternoon is very welcome – not just the old fogeys!

-Push the Boat Out day – is a RYA national initiative.
+Discover Sailing – is a RYA national initiative.
 The club usually have demonstrator boats available to sail and, weather permitting, club Instructors and experienced helms available to take visitors out onto the water, whatever your age.
-The day usually coincides with the club Open Day in early May.
+The day usually coincides with the club Open Day in early May, but due to the pandemic regulations this has been moved to early July for 2021.
 So come along to discover the facilities that we have available, the courses we offer, the full scope of our social activities, how our recreational and racing sailing programmes operate and learn why so many people make Haversham Sailing Club the centre of their sporting and social life.
 Have a look at a YouTube video.